Calla Curman: The Curman villas and the Stångehuvud nature reserve

-In 1878–1880, the Curmans built two villas in the Dragestil style, also known as the Curman villas, which are a characteristic feature of Lysekil's townscape.
+In 1878–1880, the Curmans built two villas in the Dragestil style, also known as the Curman villas, which are characteristic features of Lysekil's townscape.
 They returned to Lysekil every summer and Calla took long walks in the countryside, becoming particularly fond of Stångehuvud a short distance outside the town, where the granite cliffs were sculpted by ice.
 By the early 1870s, quarrying had begun in Stångehuvud, which was hard on the Bohuslän cliffs at the time, with no regard for the area's unique nature.
-During summer after summer in the last decades of the 19th and early 20th centuries, Curman saw the area increasingly nibbled away at.
+During summer after summer in the last decades of the 19th and early 20th centuries, Curman saw the area increasingly nibbled away.
 The advance of the stone industry in Stångehuvud troubled her to her core.
 She would spend many evenings wondering what could be done to stop the quarrying and spare the mountains from further destruction.

-But this was easier said than done, since the stone industry provided many jobs and a large income for the stone industry.
-Curman wrote several letters to the newspapers and to the leaders of Lysekil, asking firstly that stone mining should be stopped, but if it had to continue, it should be done more systematically and with greater care.
+But this was easier said than done since the stone industry provided many jobs and a large income for the stone industry.
+Curman wrote several letters to the newspapers and the leaders of Lysekil, asking firstly that stone mining should be stopped, but if it had to continue, it should be done more systematically and with greater care.
 However, her views were not heard.
-In order to prevent the destruction of the beautiful scenery at Stångehuvud, from 1916, with great persistence and lengthy negotiations with the landowners, she gradually began to buy up piece after piece of land, often through agents so as not to reveal that it was the same person who was the buyer.
+To prevent the destruction of the beautiful scenery at Stångehuvud, from 1916, with great persistence and lengthy negotiations with the landowners, she gradually began to buy up piece after piece of land, often through agents so as not to reveal that it was the same person who was the buyer.
 By 1920 she had managed to buy up the whole area, a total of about 18 ha, costing 55,000 Swedish kronor.
-On 3 November 1925, she donated the area to the Royal Swedish Academy of Sciences with the intention of preserving it for all time.
+On 3 November 1925, she donated the area to the Royal Swedish Academy of Sciences to preserve it for all time.
 At the same time, the Carl and Calla Curman Foundation was set up to keep a watchful eye on Stångehuvud and to determine what care and maintenance measures should be taken to preserve and nurture the area.
 A memorial stone to Calla Curman's work is erected on Stångehuvud with the caption Stångehuvuds räddare 'Stångehuvud's savior'.

 Through donations, she also made a major lasting contribution to Stockholm.
 Curman donated money to the Swedish History Museum and the Egyptian Museum in Stockholm, medical research, a German professorship at Stockholm University, the Bergian Garden and an agricultural school.
 Like her mother Sofie, she also devoted herself to charitable work for individuals.